timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ---
 # {{ page.title }}

-The first series of online training is [Cloud Concepts - Principals of cloud computing](https://docs.microsoft.com/en-us/learn/modules/principles-cloud-computing/index).
+The first series of online training is [Azure fundamentals](https://docs.microsoft.com/en-gb/learn/paths/azure-fundamentals/).
+The first module is [Cloud Concepts - Principals of cloud computing](https://docs.microsoft.com/en-us/learn/modules/principles-cloud-computing/index).
 This is a fundemental overview of Azure.
 It is used as base knowledge for future concepts.

-The second series of online training is [Core Cloud Services - Introduction to Azure](https://docs.microsoft.com/en-us/learn/modules/welcome-to-azure/index).
+The second module is [Core Cloud Services - Introduction to Azure](https://docs.microsoft.com/en-us/learn/modules/welcome-to-azure/index).
 This is more hands on and allows you to create a virtual machine using [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).

+The following modules are more detailed dot points.

 [Core Cloud Services - Azure architecture and service guarantees](https://docs.microsoft.com/en-us/learn/modules/explore-azure-infrastructure/index) discusses: